shareup/simple-publisher/README.md

 # SimplePublisher for Combine

-Very quickly give your class the ability to publish out to subscribers by subclassing SimplePublisher.
+Very quickly give your struct or class the ability to publish out to subscribers by conforming to SimplePublisher.

 ## Installation